What are Reserves and Surplus?

 Explanation

-During the course of a year, a business comes across lots of unknown expenses, and so they build reserves in order to be able to meet such expenses.
+During a year, a business comes across lots of unknown expenses, so they build reserves to meet such expenses.
 Effectively, these reserves ensure that the company’s financial position is not disturbed by the surfacing of any unexpected expenses.
 On the other hand, the surplus is the retained balance of the profit and loss account after payment of dividends, tax provisioning, etc. Just like reserves, the surplus is also earmarked for various special-purpose expenses.

 Types of Reserves and Surplus